Xiaoyang-Wang-TAMU/Unified_GFM_and_GFL_Testcases/README.md

 Please refer to our paper for more information:

 Xiaoyang Wang, Xin Chen. *A Unified Framework for Hybrid Grid-Forming and Grid-Following Inverter Control*. *arXiv preprint*, 2026. [arXiv:2607.01616.](https://arxiv.org/abs/2607.01616)

+All the cases are built based on MatLab/Simulink R2024a.
+For other versions 2020a-2023b are provided in the folder OtherSimulinkVersion""